nasa/astrobee_android/emulator.md

    # Flag -n will run an additional script that will handle the emulator
    # network for you.
 It will read your HOSTS file in order to set the IPs.
    # If you want to override these IPs, you may export `LLP_IP` and `HLP_IP`.
+   #  - Note: Running with -n may result in the script crashing.
    ./launch_emulator.sh -n
    ```

  - Please note `launch_emulator.sh` will perform a Cold Boot every time and it
    will not save any state at the end.
 It will also run the system partition as
    writable.